 Olympic design systems are full of wonderful inspiration and lessons to be learned that have impacted me as a designer, perhaps more than any other type of design.
-Beyond just the emblems, there is an expansive visual identity (referred to as the “Look of the Games”) that tells us a larger narrative about the host city and nation.
+Beyond just the emblems that have been etched into memory, there is an expansive visual identity (referred to as the “Look of the Games”) that tells us a larger narrative about the host city and nation.
 It becomes a part of the current design landscape, and in time, a part of design history.

-Here are my top 5 favourite Olympic design systems.
+Here are my personal top 5 favourite Olympic design systems.

 LOS ANGELES 1984

 While the emblem uses the traditional red, white and blue of the USA, the full design system points in a more spirited and playful direction that makes the ‘84 Games instantly recognizable for its time and New Wave influences.
 Deborah Sussman and Paul Prejza used a toolkit of rudimentary shapes, arranged in a modular way, to create a program that was flexible and scalable.
 The overall visual effect of these decisions is something that is celebratory, almost toy-box like, as Grecian columns are modernized into vibrant colour-blocked pieces of magenta and turquoise, laced with stars and stripes.
-The system, named “festive federalism” translated seamlessly from two-dimensional applications to the retrofitted architectural environments of Jon Jerde composed of scaffolding and sonotubes.
-Embracing the eclecticism of LA in an ephemeral way that temporarily transformed the city.
+The system, named “festive federalism” translated seamlessly from two-dimensional applications to the retrofitted architectural environments of Jon Jerde (composed of scaffolding and sonotubes).
+Embracing the eclecticism of LA in an ephemeral way these design decisions temporarily transformed the city into a celebratory festival.

 The Winter Olympics in Lillehammer is particularly distinct for its celebration of folk art throughout the design system.
 A sense of craft, like the woodcut textures on posters and signage, permeated the system, giving it a distinct charm.
 A seamless pattern of crystalline forms, inspired by natural ice formations, adorned the venues and could be used at varied scales to create different compositions.
 This repeating device, also present in the emblem, served as a way to bridge together two colours within the palette and create a gradient.
 The pictograms for these Games take on a strikingly unique form referencing ancient Norwegian rock paintings.
 Having such a strong connection to local history helped better tell the story of the host city and created a look that was rich with narrative ability.